 Resistance to Change

 In other organizations, the biggest problem may be a fear of change, particularly among veteran nurses or doctors who are used to doing things a certain way.
 Again, nurse leaders can leverage their clinical knowledge and communication skills to demonstrate how even modest adjustments can lead to a streamlined approach that better serves providers and patients alike.

 Lead Others Toward Innovative Care Strategies

 Nurse leaders can play a significant role in helping their organization design and adapt to a more efficient care delivery system.
 To achieve this goal, cultivating a wide base of both clinical skills and knowledge of health care policies and procedures is crucial.
-One way to do this is by enrolling in Regis College’s online BSN to Doctor of Nursing Practice program, which includes coursework related to nurse leadership, evidence-based practice, health promotion, and beyond.
+One way to do this is by enrolling in online BSN to DNP program, which includes coursework related to nurse leadership, evidence-based practice, health promotion, and beyond.
 Find out more about the program today.